 Just like changing the oil in your car every 3,000 miles to keep it running smoothly, doing the same for your body will help clear out toxins and prevent physical, mental or emotional blockages.
 Traditional doctors of oriental medicine (OMD) recommend cleansing four times a year, with the turn of each season.
-If you’re new to cleansing, start out with a short detox like this one or for seasoned detoxers, try bumping up your normal routine to a 30-day raw/vegan detox.
+If you’re new to cleansing, start out with a gentle but effective detox like the Conscious Living 10-Day Detox, or for seasoned detoxers, try bumping up your normal routine to a 30-day raw/vegan detox.

 Here are a few detox tips to keep in mind:

 1. Make a commitment.
 The hardest part about starting a detox is starting a detox.
 You know the saying: “a body at rest stays at rest” and old habits die hard.
 In other words, there will never be an ideal time to begin; so it’s important to commit to a start date and stick with it.
 If you lack motivation, share your detox plan with someone you trust who will hold you accountable to your goals.
 Better yet, find a buddy and share the journey together.